LinusBorg/portal-vue/docs/guide/getting-started.md

   <p>
     This slot content will be rendered right here as long as the `disabled` prop evaluates to `true`,<br />
-    and will be rendered at the defined destination as when it is set to `false` (which is the default).
+    and will be rendered at the defined destination when it is set to `false` (which is the default).
   </p>
 </portal>